Home > Hub article > Tertiary Education Options – Workshop notes

 - Field trips – are these essential to the course, can you manage them

-- Contacting the disability team at your college or uni is essential
+- Contacting the learning support team at your college or uni is essential

-- How helpful does the disability team seem to be
+- How helpful does the learning support team seem to be

 - Managing medication and health needs